Online Multi-modal Root Cause Identification in Microservice Systems: Appendix

-We conduct additional ablation study by replacing the dilated convolutional neural network with LSTM or Transformer model on the Product Review and Train Ticket datasets in Table~\ref{table_ablation_study_2}.
+We evaluate the efficiency of our long-term temporal causal relationship module by replacing the dilated convolutional neural network with LSTM or Transformer model on the Product Review and Train Ticket datasets in Table~\ref{table_ablation_study_2}.
 The results showed a performance decline, demonstrating the effectiveness of our design.